-(1) Module examinations, which were not passed may be repeated once within one year after completing the first attempt.
-Only those examinations, which were not graded with a minimum of "sufficient" (4.0) may be repeated.
+- (1) Module examinations which were not passed may be repeated once within one year after completing the first attempt.
+Only those examinations which were not graded with a minimum of "sufficient" (4.0) may be repeated.
 After the period stipulated in sentence 1 has expired, the examination is deemed as failed.
 The candidate may apply for admission to a second repeat examination at the next possible examination date.
 Failed attempts at other universities and comparable higher education institutions in the Federal Republic of Germany have to be taken into account.
-It is not permissible to repeat an examination that has already been passed.

-(2) If a grade between 1.0 and 2.9 is achieved on the repeat examination, the grade for this examination will be derived from the arithmetic mean of the grades from the first examination attempt and the repeat examination.
+It is not permissible to repeat an examination which has already been passed. - (2) If a grade between 1.0 and 2.9 is achieved on the repeat examination, the grade for this examination will be derived from the arithmetic mean of the grades from the first examination attempt and the repeat examination.
 If a grade of 3.0 to 4.0 is achieved in the repeat examination, then this examination has only been passed with the grade of "sufficient" (4.0), without taking the first examination attempt into account.
 Additionally, article 17, paragraph (4) applies to the calculation of grades.

-If the candidate fails the repeat examination, he or she may apply for admission to a second repeat examination at the next possible examination date (oral exam as a general rule).
-In this case, the examination can only be passed with the grade "sufficient" (4.0)

-(3) The second part of the master's examination (master's thesis) may be repeated once.
+If the candidate fails the repeat examination, he or she may apply for admission to a - If the candidate fails the repeat examination, he or she may apply for admission to a second repeat examination at the next possible examination date (oral exam as a general rule).
+In this case, the examination can only be passed with the grade "sufficient" (4.0) - (3) The second part of the master's examination (master's thesis) may be repeated once.
 A second repeat of the master's thesis is excluded.